junglesta/junglestar.github.io/_products/full-site.md

 description: "Junglestar, a small, flexible, One Stop Shop web agency.
 We do information architecture, screen design, deploy.
 Packed solutions all-included.
 Or top quality custom designs on the cheap.
 We help companies and individuals organize their communication.
 We grow relationships with clients.
 We design, produce & develop well thought user experiences.
 From [slide shows](http://revealing.junglestar.org/#/8/1) to [offline ready web apps]"
 permalink: /offer/full-site/
-question: I need a site and<br>I have questions...
+question: "&quot;I need a website and<br>I have questions...&quot;"
 bestseller: true #true or empty (bestseller+bestvalue=cannot)
 bestvalue: #true or empty
 publish: # notyet or empty